kubevirt/containerized-data-importer/hack/README.md

 `$ make all` executes the full workflow.
 For granular control of the workflow, several Make targets are defined:

+**Make Targets**

-- `all`: cleans up previous build, then compiles all CDI packages and builds containers
+- `all`: cleans up previous build artifacts, compiles all CDI packages and builds containers
 - `clean`: cleans up previous build artifacts
 - `build`: compile all CDI binary artifacts
     - `build-controller`: compile cdi-controller binary